hashicorp/consul-telemetry-collector/README.md

     replicas: 3
 ```

-Now add the changes to the helm `values.yaml` file to enable the telemetry-collector deployment.
+Add the changes to the helm `values.yaml` file to enable the Consul Telemetry Collector deployment.
 ```yaml
   connectInject:
     enabled: true